repinek/fallguys-frida-modmenu/README.md

 # Fall Guys Mod Menu
 Android Fall Guys cheat using [Frida](https://frida.re/) and [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge)

+## Screenshots

 ## Message To MediaTonic
 Please, Fix the game.
 You've had over a year to fix the many bugs and the bad optimization on consoles (Switch, Xbox, PS) makes it unplayable.
 It's time to focus on the state of the game.

 ## Features
 - Bypass character physics checks